yquake2/yquake2/stuff/cvarlist.md

 * **gl_consolescale** / **gl_hudscale** / **gl_menuscale**: Scale the
   console, the HUD and the menu.
 The value given is the scale factor, a factor of `1` means no scaling.
 Values greater `1` make the objects bigger, values lower 1 smaller.
-The special value `-1` set the optimal scaling factor for the current resolution.
+The special value `-1` sets the optimal scaling factor for the current resolution.

 * **gl_customheight** / **gl_customwidth**: Specifies a custom